Yama (Buddhism): In Chinese, Korean, Vietnamese, and Japanese mythology

-"Yan" was sometimes considered to be a position in the celestial hierarchy, rather than an individual.
-There were said to be cases in which an honest mortal was rewarded the post of Yan and served as the judge and ruler of the underworld.
-Some said common people like Bao Zheng, Fan Zhongyan, Zhang Binglin became the Yan at night or after death.
+"Yanluo Wang" was sometimes considered to be a position in the celestial hierarchy, rather than an individual.
+There were said to be cases in which an honest mortal was rewarded the post of Yanluo Wang and served as the judge and ruler of the underworld.
+Some said common people like Bao Zheng, Fan Zhongyan, Zhang Binglin became the Yanluo Wang at night or after death.